terrynsun/terrynsun.github.io/index.md

 [stwing]: http://www.stwing.upenn.edu/

-I play video games on the (rare) off-time from school, recently including Awesomenauts, Transistor, ibb & obb.
+I play video games on the (rare) off-time from school, recently including Undertale, Mini Metro, and Screencheat.
 A lifetime ago I fancied myself to be a writer.

 I run with Arch Linux, i3, and vim. ([Dotfiles][dotfiles-bb].)